sagemath/trac_to_gh/Issue 6662.md

 # Issue 6662: [with patch, needs review] sampling from a general discrete probability distribution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6662

 Original creator: carlohamalainen